A-Fayed/mm-portal/docs/readme.md

 ## Activities Backlog

-1. Can we better maintain images and posts?
+1. Set up structure to better maintain images and posts?
-2. Can we set up mobile compatability if PoC gains momentum
+2. Set up mobile compatability if PoC gains momentum
-3. Can we tidy up CSS so that it is more robust if PoC gains more momentum
+3. Tidy up CSS so that it is more robust if PoC gains more momentum